 Firefighters’ spokesman Capt.
 Gustavo Barahona said the crash was believed to be the result of mechanical failure.

-He added that at the time of the accident, they were on their way to the airport to return to the United States after carrying out a health mission for poor residents of San Juancito and Valle de Angeles.
+He added that at the time of the auto accidents, they were on their way to the airport to return to the United States after carrying out a health mission for poor residents of San Juancito and Valle de Angeles.
 There is also injury claim after a car accident that one can claim with the help of a lawyer.

 Alvarado said forensic workers were preparing the bodies to be returned to the United States.